cristianoliveira/snipgpt/README.md

 ### Why

 > When working with an unfamiliar language/lib/coreutils, sometimes I just don't remember the syntax.
 I just need a snippet to remember how it works.
 Using Google takes too long.
 ChatGPT is helpful, but, oh boy, it is verbose.
-Copilot is a bit inconvenient (and expensive).
+Copilot is a bit inconvenient, it works only on an IDE, and is expensive compared to openai.
 >
 > -- Impatient developer